 A simple call to this mixin activates the vertical rhythm:

-To adjust a font size you do not use absolute values anymore, but a mixin.
-This can of course also be used in combination with the Mixin of Modular Scale:
+To adjust the font size, you do not use absolute values anymore, but a mixin.
+This can be used with the Mixin of Modular Scale:

 @include trailer(1, modular-scale(6), margin);

 You no longer directly define the distances above or below an element, but use mixins, as in the example

 I had the most problems choosing the font, as this is a difficult task.
 There are tons of fonts, but finding the right one for the occasion is a big hassle.
 To make matters worse, there are far more bad fonts on the Internet than good fonts.